GIANMARCO DANIELE

 • Media and Policy

-My research has been covered, among others, by The New York Magazine, The Guardian, The Telegraph, Courrier International, Corriere della Sera, La Repubblica, La Stampa.
+My research has been covered, among others, by The New York Magazine, NPR, The Guardian, The Telegraph, Courrier International, Corriere della Sera, La Repubblica, La Stampa.
 In Italy, I've written on Il Sole24ore, La Repubblica and LaVoce.info.

 • Google Scholar profile